vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. At the command prompt, to create an IoT Edge device identity in your IoT hub, enter the following command:

     > **Note**: Some of the commands that that you will enter must be edited before they will run correctly.
-You may want to enter the command in Notepad, complete the required updates, and then use a copy-and-paste operation to enter the command at the Bash command prompt.
+You may want to enter the command in **Notepad**, complete the required updates, and then use a copy-and-paste operation to enter the command at the Bash command prompt.

     +++az iot hub device-identity create --hub-name iot-az220-training-{your-id} --device-id sensor-th-0067 --edge-enabled true+++